 I have worked as a Phlebotomist at an Oncology Office for over four years now.
 Any job you have has its share of struggles, stress, and expectations but nothing compares to watching a patient suffer then coping with loss afterward.

 Throughout the Chemotherapy process, you witness the changes it does to their body and spirit.
 However, the heaviness of the heart when the patient passes away can get to you spiritually if you don’t lean on your source of strength…God!

-The First and most important Way of Coping with Loss is to lean towards the perfect ever-lasting Love of our Heavenly Father.
+The First and most important Way of Coping with Loss and Grief is to lean towards the perfect ever-lasting Love of our Heavenly Father.

 For me personally, my strength comes from the Lord.
 If I didn’t have God to lean on in times of loss I wouldn’t be able to do my job.
 In all honesty, losing a patient never gets easier for me because I get so attached.

 I have a confession to make.
 There have been numerous times where I have taken a patient to their room once I return to my lab bay I fall apart in tears.
 That’s no joke!

 I’ve practically begged God if the individual has accepted him as their Lord and Savior PLEASE end their suffering.
 Now I realize this isn’t Angie’s call to make but some days it’s too much to bear.